scikit-learn

 Metric formula to calculate Minkowski distance between two vectors:

-Here is the feature vector and is the observed vector, the value of which we need to predict.
+is the observed vector, the value of which we need to predict.

-First we sort the distance values in an ascending order and selecting k
+First we sort the distance values in an ascending order and selecting k rows will give the required neighbors nearest to

 After this we look up their true values and in the case of classification choose the most frequent one to be our prediction.
 In the case of regression we average out the values to get our prediction.